ClearboxSystems/NodeJsMaven/README.md

 As of version 1.1 closure compiler is supported as a task, so this can allow for GCC based minification to occur in your build instead of javascript based solutions such as uglifyjs up yui.

+As of version 1.2 added support for externsDirectory in the closure compiler so that you can add an entire directory of externs in a single command line

+Also added a watch goal so that any task that has <watch>true</watch> will keep watching files and recompiling files when the watched files are modified

+This can be executed with <pre> mvn nodejs:watch <pre>